Blue-lined octopus: Lethality

 Blue-lined octopuses can be lethal to humans.
 Their saliva contain a special neurotoxin called tetrodotoxin.
 However, the species is more likely to flee and find shelter in an encounter due to their extremely shy nature.
 Nonetheless, there have been at least three reported human deaths from the blue-lined octopus.
 It poses most danger to those who pick up the octopus and physically touch it.

 If a human is bitten by the octopus, the bite may not be felt at first due to the small injection apparatus of the octopus.
 After some time, symptoms of the injection include loss of feeling in the tongue/lips, muscle weakness/paralyzation, respiratory failure, unconsciousness, and eventually death.
 The tetrodotoxin in blue-lined octopuses is so lethal that it has been estimated that the venom from a single 25-gram octopus can kill about ten 75-kilogram humans.

 This tetrodotoxin known as TTX has been located in the posterior salivatory gland, anterior salvatory gland, arm, mantle, digestive glands, testes, brachial heart, nephridia, gill, and oviducal gland in blue-lined octopuses.
 With TTX being located in the brachial heart, nephridia, and gills it suggests that there is a transport mechanism for TTX in the blood.
 TTX is known to be one of the most powerful marine biotoxins to humans, this is only released through a bite, or ingestion.
-Furthermore Hapalochlaena is the only genus to produce this biotoxin, which is thought to have played an important role in the evolution of the species.
+Furthermore Hapalochlaena is the only genus of octopus to produce this biotoxin, which is thought to have played an important role in the evolution of the species.

 Reproduction

 The blue-lined octopuses start reproducing at a year old.
 During breeding male blue-lined octopus will seek and mount females, they do not extend the hectocotylus and mate from a distance like other octopus species.
 If they are successful, the female octopus will lay 50 to 100 eggs 30 days after the encounter.
 During the 30 days, the female octopus hides her eggs under her arms and does not leave her hiding spot until the eggs hatch.
 After her eggs hatch, the female octopus dies.
 These eggs are large and produce benthic hatchlings, development for these hatchlings takes about two months.

 Marine biologists in Australia have discovered that male blue-lined octopuses deliver a venomous bite straight to the female’s heart during mating.
-The male cautiously approaches the larger female, often from behind to reduce the risk of triggering agression.
+The male cautiously approaches the larger female, often from behind to reduce the risk of triggering aggression.
 The male bites her aorta, injecting tetrodotoxin (TTX).
 Within ~8 minutes, she's paralyzed as breathing slows, the body pales, and reflexes vanish, buying him time and safety.
 While she’s immobilized, the male uses his specialized hectocotylus arm to transfer spermatophores (sperm packets) into the female’s mantle cavity.